-We also explore the culture of the Classical world, delving into how both the Greeks and Romans lived to help broaden our understanding of how the ancient world has helped to shape the one we live in now.
+At More House, we study the Latin language and how it is still relevant today.
+We also explore the culture of the classical world, delving into how both the Greeks and the Romans lived in order to broaden our understanding of how the ancient world has helped shape the world we live in today.

 Head of Department (Maternity Leave)

 Mrs R Gilbertson

 Acting Head of Department

 Mrs R Tunnicliffe

-Year 8 – Latin
+KS3 (years 8 and 9) – Latin

 Year 9 – Latin